La Femme Nikita (film): Reception

 I don't have much belief in the sincerity of critics, I believe in the sincerity of someone who goes to a film, pays his ticket and comes out saying what he thinks because he has nothing to gain by doing so.
 The critics defend an ideology, their age, their profession, a lot of things that don't interest me.

 Paris critic Marc Esposito of Studio responded to Besson's statements, describing Besson as someone who "thinks he's a nice guy, and everyone around him is evil.
 We are all guilty of not adoring Luc Besson."

 The film received favourable reviews outside France.

 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 89% based on 47 reviews.
 The website's critics consensus reads, "A zany out-of-control thriller that gives lead Anne Parillaud a big character arc and plenty of emotional room to work in."
 Metacritic, which uses a weighted average, assigned the film a score of 65 out of 100, based on 16 critics, indicating "generally favorable" reviews.
-A number of critics, including Gene Siskel and Roger Ebert, positively reviewed the film.
+A number of prominent American critics gave the film positive reviews, including Gene Siskel and Roger Ebert.
+In his print review for The Chicago Sun-Times, Ebert wrote how the film "begins with the materials of a violent thriller but transcends them with the story of the heroine’s transformation.
+It is a surprisingly touching movie."